infinitered/ignite-cookbook/docs/recipes/LocalFirstDataWithPowerSync.md

     },
 });

+/**
+ * Called by PowerSync to fetch the credentials needed to connect to the backend.
+ * Here we use the Supabase client to get the session token and user ID.
+ */
 async function fetchCredentials() {
-    // NOTE: For client.auth.getSession() to work, the user needs to be signed in with Supabase
-    // see the supabase documentation for more information on how to do this const {data: {session}, error} = await client.auth.getSession();
+    // NOTE: For client.auth.getSession() to work, the user needs to be signed in const {data: {session}, error} = await client.auth.getSession();
     if (!session || error) throw new Error(`Supabase credentials error: ${error?.message}`);